 Last night I signed my blog up to #30DaysWild with @WildlifeTrusts to show that being housebound is no barrier to observing, enjoying, and interacting with nature on the windowsills.
 I don’t have any specific challenges or projects planned, I’m going to see what happens as I go along.
 The Facebook group is full of ideas and inspiration already.

 Perhaps by the end of June’s 30 wild days I should have got this wordpress layout wrestled into shape.

 I didn’t have to go looking for wildlife today; it came looking for me.
 A long lost squirrel is back in town and remembers exactly how to stand in his most cute position to beg for food.
 It didn’t work.
 I wasn’t quite yet up to moving enough to reach the box of emergency nuts.
 So he pushed my plants off the windowsill one by one, staring at me until I engaged.

 Now every time I glance up I see a little face poking around the lettuce, looking in at me, or else there is no face but the lettuce appears to have grown ears and a tail.
 He’s not eating the rest of the nuts or the porridge, and he doesn’t want to come in.
-It seems to just want to relax on the window ledge.
+It seems he just wants to relax on the window ledge.
 That’s my level of socialising too.

 Yesterday the only things coming through the open window were sunbeams and a seemingly endless procession of lost white-tailed bumble bees.
 Here is ‘self-portrait toes and sunshine’:

 Looks like I need a window-cleaning squirrel as well.